mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 By default, columns are ordered according to the order they are included in the `columns` array.

+> ⚠️ The `columns` prop should keep the same reference between two renders.
+> The columns are designed to be definitions, to never change once the component is mounted.
+> Otherwise, you take the risk of losing the column width state (if resized).
+> You can create the array outside of the render function or memoize it.

 ## Column headers

 You can configure the headers with: